LoulouNoLegend/LoulouNoLegend/README.md

-# 😎 Welcome to my page
+# 👋 Welcome to my Github!
-If ever you want some info about my programming life, well it's here.
-Take a look if you want!
+Here's a little summary of my programming knowledge and things like that.

 ## 📚 Programming Languages I Use